RTIInternational/biocloud_gwas_workflows/ewas_association_testing/README.md

 *String*<br>

 Docker image containing the system dependencies and R packages necessary to run the workflow.
-Most up-to-date image as of 1-8-2021 is `ewas:v0.0.2_99db04b`.
+Most up-to-date image as of 1-21-2021 is `rtibiocloud/ewas:v0.0.2_e671cf0`.
 Visit rtibiocloud Docker Hub to get the latest version.
 </details>

 <details>
-  <summary>fdr_value</summary>
+  <summary>fdr_value (DEPRECATED)</summary>

   *Float*<br>

+  We decided to remove this calculation because the algorithm was too slow.

   False discovery rate.
   </details>